Intellectual property and research commercialisation governance

 Knowledge exchange within Imperial College London’s strategy

 Imperial College London’s current strategy has embedding the educational experience in a vibrant, research-led, entrepreneurial environment as one of its foundations.
 Imperial is the only UK university to have the “application of its research to industry” as an objective laid out in its founding charter (in 1907) and reiterated in its mission today.
 This objective has shaped the culture and priorities within the university over the past 100 years by encouraging and facilitating innovators to protect and commercialise their creative outputs and is demonstrated by the results of the 2014 Research Excellence Framework in which the impact of Imperial’s research was assessed as the highest of any major UK university.
-Further, in May 2017, Imperial was ranked second in Reuters’ Europe’s Most Innovative Universities listing; a ranking based on patent portfolio (volume and success rate) and publication citations by industry.
+Further, in April 2019, Imperial was ranked third in Reuters’ Europe’s Most Innovative Universities listing; a ranking based on patent portfolio (volume and success rate) and publication citations by industry.

 Breadth of knowledge exchange activities